PavloKapyshin/rusk/README.md

 # rusk
 [![Build Status](https://travis-ci.org/PavloKapyshin/rusk.svg?branch=master)](https://travis-ci.org/PavloKapyshin/rusk)

-`rusk` is a single-page application made to help Russian-speaking people learn Slovak language.
+`rusk` is a single-page quiz application made to help Russian-speaking people learn Slovak language.
 It can also be used by Slovaks to learn Russian :).